msgpo/standardfile.github.io/doc/spec.md

 Standard File is one account for every human.
 This account can store almost any data type, and supports strong encryption and privacy by default.

-Why would I want a Standard File account?
+Why would you want a Standard File account?

 1. **Convenience**.
 You don't have to manage hundreds of different accounts, and worry about backups if one of those services go offline.
 Your one Standard File account manages all your data across all application that supports the Standard File format.
 1. **Data lifetime**.
 The Standard File format is a growth-resistant format.
 Because it is a generalized and abstracted system, it can handle almost any application type without needing to change the data format on the server.
 This means your data is always easy to parse by applications, and because the format is simple, it makes it easy for new developers to create new applications that parse your data and offer new utilities on top of this data.